 Classroom theory normally occurs on site in-person, but the school pivoted during Covid-19 and can, if necessary, now run information and classes online as well.

-Bay says the Combo course is one of IHE’s most popular courses as students can get trained and get working in a relatively short time offering an employer some flexibility in their operating skills.
+Bay says the Combo course is one of IHE’s most popular courses as students can get trained and get working in a relative short time offering an employer some flexibility in their operating skills.

 “If someone can’t do the 10-week course, then instead we promote the six-week combination course,” she says.
-“That would be our most popular entry-level course because it’s still going to give you time on the excavator, time on a loader, and time on a rock truck.”
+“That would be our most popular entry-level course, because it’s still going to give you time on the excavator, time on a loader, and time on a rock truck.”

 Consider your budget and time